BenoitZugmeyer/bank/README.rst

 bred
 ----

-Interfaces with the `bred`_ french bank. `bank` will prompt for an identifier and a password if you don't provide one in the configuration file.
+Interfaces with the `bred`_ french bank. :code:`bank` will prompt for an identifier and a password if you don't provide one in the configuration file.

 Search query language
 =====================

-`bank` provide a query language to quickly find transactions.
+:code:`bank` provides a query language to quickly find transactions.
+For now, this is only accessible via the :code:`bank search` command.

 Full text search
 ----------------

-`bank` uses the `sqlite3 fts extension`_ to search inside various fields of each transaction.
+:code:`bank` uses the `sqlite3 fts extension`_ to search inside various fields of each transaction.
 By default, it searches into the description field.

-`gittip`
+:code:`gittip`
     transactions with the word 'gittip' in the description

-`paypal or amazon`
+:code:`paypal or amazon`
     transactions containing the word 'paypal' or 'amazon'

-`sncf or "capitaine train"`
+:code:`sncf or "capitaine train"`
     transactions containing the word 'sncf' or 'capitaine train' (but not 'train capitaine')

-`volt*`
+:code:`volt*`
     transactions containing a word starting with 'volt'

-`type:loan`
+:code:`type:loan`
     transactions with the word 'loan' in the type field

 Time search